 Hydrocortisone will help but adding Retin A and Hydroquinone will also make it better.
 The three used together is a very common approach for hyperpigmentation.
 You could also consider serial chemical peels on top of that.

-Melaquin AM and Melaquin PM for acne scar discoloration
+Melarase AM and Melarase PM for acne scar discoloration

 Hydrocortisone is not an idea medication for fading scars